krenfix15/rocket-war/README.md

 	By killing enemies and collecting fuel,you get a total of points.
 	Challenge friends to beat your highscore !

-USER INSTRUCTIONS: Shoot : MouseClick/Spacebar
+USER INSTRUCTIONS:
+Shoot: MouseClick/Spacebar
-			              Move : W/A/S/D/ARROWS
+Move: W/A/S/D/ARROWS

 -----------------------------------------------------------------------------------------------------------------------

 # What I Learned

-* How an engine for games works.
+* How an engine for games works
-* Java.
+* Java
-* Collision detection and handling.
+* Collision detection and handling
-* Computer graphics, data structures and algorithms.
+* Computer graphics, data structures and algorithms